jmtcabili/BCD-Generator-Translator/README.md

 The next function converts it from BCD back to decimal.
 All these are done using arrays and the manipulation of maps, .split(), and .join().

+The images below show the output upon testing.